-EEF Recommendation 5: Develop pupils’ independence and motivation
+EEF Recommendation 5: Develop pupils’ independence and motivation to improve their maths

 Maths can be really hard, though it might be hard for some of us to admit.
 It requires the ability to persevere, re-consider, and be metacognitive (to think about one’s own thinking).

 These higher order reasoning skills don’t just happen naturally.
 Instead, we must teach, model, encourage and then praise them.

 The EEF Maths report suggests we ‘develop metacognition through structured reflection upon learning’, until pupils naturally and independently become self-reflective, ‘without needing support from the teacher or their peers.
 It describes how teachers can do this by ‘encouraging self-explanation’ to the teacher and class.

 It also points out a three challenges and possibly remedies you’ll want to bear in mind when encouraging metacognition in pupils:

 - Ensure metacognition does not ‘detract from concentration on the mathematical task itself’

 - Provide ample time to ‘imitate, internalise and independently apply strategies’ (metacognition takes time!)